-Volunteers with an active interest in yoga can also earn a basic qualification in yoga instruction for wellness under the guidance of a practicing yogi.
-Please note, there is a surcharge of US$50 (approximately AU$60) per week to cover training and resources used.
+Please note, there is a surcharge of US$50 (approximately AU$70) per week (excluding the first week) to cover training and resources used.
+Volunteers on this project also have the opportunity to participate in weekly yoga classes under the guidance of a practicing yogi.
 This will be included in the program fee quoted to you when you apply.

 As a volunteer on our Teaching project in India - Dharamsala you have the unique opportunity to work in schools throughout the beautiful mountainous Naddi area.
 Schools supported include large government-run schools within an urban setting, and very small schools that serving the families that make up small villages located on the picturesque hillsides of the greater Naddi region.

 This project is well suited to volunteers who have a passion for teaching a range of subjects to students of different age groups and backgrounds.

 Volunteer tasks will include supporting the delivery of basic English language tuition as well as early grade math and science.
 Students are between the ages of 5-13 years old and volunteers work together with local teachers to design lessons using existing resources, as well as their own expertise if they have prior teaching experience.